|

 History

 The ruins of the Haththikuchchi ancient monastery complex extends in an area of about 300 acres (Anuradha & Kumari, 2015).
-A large number of rock and cave inscriptions dating from the 3rd century B.C. to 10th century A.D. have been discovered from the site (Anuradha & Kumari, 2015).
-Of them, the inscriptions known as Vaharala-sellipi record about the freeing of slaves from their compulsory services.
+A large number of rock and cave inscriptions dating from the 3rd century B.C. to 10th century A.D. are found at the site (Anuradha & Kumari, 2015).
+Of them, some inscriptions belong to the Vaharala-sellipi type and they record about the freeing of slaves from their compulsory services.

-On the Haththikuchchi rock and its base, more than fifty rock inscriptions dating from 2nd to 9th centuries A.D. have been found.
-Among them, a 2nd century A.D. inscription reveals the name of this site as Atiku(ci)ya Vihara and therefore the site has been identified as the ancient Haththikuchchi Viharaya, a well-known monastery found in the old Pali Commentaries (Nicholas, 1963).
+On the Haththikuchchi rock and its base, more than fifty rock inscriptions dating from 2nd to 9th centuries A.D. are found.
+Among them, a 2nd century A.D. inscription reveals the old name of this site as Atiku(ci)ya Vihara and therefore the site is identified by archaeologists with the ancient Haththikuchchi Viharaya, a well-known monastery mentioned in old Pali Commentaries (Nicholas, 1963).

-Content: This inscription records about donations made for the maintenance of the chapter house at Hatthikuchchi Vihara.
+Content: This inscription records the donations made for the maintenance of the chapter house at Hatthikuchchi Vihara

 Haththikuchchi is considered by many as the place where King Sirisamghabodhi (252–254 A.D.) offered his own head to a peasant (Anuradha & Kumari, 2015).
 However, it is traditionally accepted that this incident happened at Attanagalla Raja Maha Viharaya in Gampaha District.